This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 Applications for registration of immovable property may be submitted in person, by post or online.

-Applications for registration in person and by post must be in writing, in accordance with the forms approved by a decision of the governing body of the Instituto dos Registos e do Notariado, I.P.
-(Institute of Records and Notaries).
+Applications for registration in person and by post must be in writing, in accordance with the forms approved by a decision of the governing body of the Institute of Records and Notaries (Instituto dos Registos e do Notariado, I.P.).
 Documents substantiating the fact to be registered and the above-mentioned additional declarations, if any, must accompany the forms.

 The forms referred to in the preceding paragraph do not have to be used for applications for registration in writing by public authorities involved as claimants or respondents in acts by the courts, the Public Prosecution Service, insolvency administrators or enforcement agents, whether submitted in person or by post.